frederic-perez/AmE-dictionary/dictionary.md

 __bombast__ _Let's drop the bombast and look at the evidence._
 __bone chip__ _The horse will have surgery to remove a bone chip in his left front ankle._
 __bone → funny bone__ (funny bones) :two: _n Informal_ The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._
+__bookends__
-__boon__ /buːn/ A thing that is helpful or beneficial. _The route will be a boon to many travellers._  _Syn_ blessing, godsend, bonus, good thing, benefit, help, aid, advantage, gain
+__boon__ /buːn/ :two: A thing that is helpful or beneficial. _The route will be a boon to many travellers._  _Syn_ blessing, godsend, bonus, good thing, benefit, help, aid, advantage, gain
 __boorish__ Coarse, insensitive. _Rob Ford was stripped of his powers for smoking crack, drinking ande boorish behavior._
 __bore__ _She once was into a stone bore._
 __brassy__ _She is brassy, funny, and smart._